ProbablyMonsters raises $200M to build a stable game studio

 Big plans

-LKCM is an original investor in ProbablyMonsters and have served on the company’s board since 2018, with participation from other original investors that have previously committed to the company’s ambitious vision.
+LKCM is an original investor in ProbablyMonsters and has served on the company’s board since 2018, with participation from other original investors that have previously committed to the company’s ambitious vision.

 “Specifically on the game making side, this fund raise fuels the growth of our ProbablyMonsters platform for building and guiding our triple-A game studios and game IPs,” Ryan said.
 “We’re expanding our platform to include live operations and community features for engaging with players, creating new possibilities for our family of studios.
 We’ll expand our platform to build studios that are sustainable, explore new types of player experiences, and create new triple-A IPs to delight generations of global gamers.”

-Bryan King, managing partner of LKCM Headwater Investments, said in a statement that the fund believes that ProbablyMonsters can execute on its vision of creating a portfolio of games led by prevent talent.

 ProbablyMonsters supports multiple simultaneous triple-A game projects across its multiple internal development teams with shared resources and benefits.
-The funds will turbocharge this unique model, expanding the company’s live operations and community features for engaging with gamers.
+The funds will turbocharge the company’s model, expanding the company’s live operations and community features for engaging with gamers.

 Using the money

 The money will benefit the company’s three announced game studios while opening the door for future teams and intellectual properties in more genres.
 ProbablyMonsters will also use the funds to enhance benefits to its employees, expand its long-term resources, and accelerate its business growth and developer recruitment.
-The company currently has over 230 employees.
+The company has over 230 employees.

 “In terms of size, the raise supports our recruitment efforts to welcome more best-in-class talent and build future teams and IPs.
 We’ve been bringing on new people every week, and have seen an average of 50% annual growth, so I expect our headcount to be north of 300 by the end of the year,” Ryan said.